HRL-at-NYUSH/data-viz-mining/Week3/W3 Note and Exercise.md

 NYPL hosts many atlases of New York City.
 Here is a useful [map wrapper](http://maps.nypl.org/warper) page that allows searching and downloading of high-resolution, geo-rectified maps, although it is scheduled to be archived soon.

+Many of the usefuls maps are called Sanborn maps, where Sanborn is the name of a fire insurance company.
+[This guide](https://www.loc.gov/rr/geogmap/sanborn/san4a1.html) from Library of Congress explains some background about Sanborn maps.

 Alternative, NYPL Space-Time Directory project also have an [interactive map directory](http://spacetime.nypl.org/maps-by-decade).
 The project also feature many other [useful datasets and tools](http://spacetime.nypl.org).

+The [S4 Project](https://www.brown.edu/academics/spatial-structures-in-social-sciences/) at Brown University hosts city street datasets and maps.
+And USGS also has [a guide](https://www.usgs.gov/news/new-way-find-old-maps) on finding old maps.

 In addition, there are many modern NYC GIS data sources that can be overlayed on the historical spatial datasets.
 NYC Department of City Planning has an [open data page](https://www1.nyc.gov/site/planning/data-maps/open-data.page).
 The websites [Zola Map](https://zola.planning.nyc.gov/data) and [Facilities Explorer](https://capitalplanning.nyc.gov/map) are two interactive interfaces for those datasets.